 For insight on their success tips, we talked with Molly Ryan, Manager of Logan 14 Salon Spa.
 Ryan shared simple, inspiring ideas they practice to help other salon owners kick things up a notch when it comes to employee appreciation and staff wellness management.

 Simple Compensation Ideas that Pack a Big Punch

-To build a salon culture that encourages teamwork and connection, use simple ways of sharing appreciation.
-When staff have the opportunity to work towards self-improvement goals, skill building, and a specific career path in (or beyond) the stylist chair, it incentivizes them while helping them stay on track with personal goals.
+To build a salon culture that encourages teamwork and connection uses simple ways of sharing appreciation.
+When staff has the opportunity to work towards self-improvement goals, skill-building, and a specific career path in (or beyond) the stylist chair, it incentivizes them while helping them stay on track with personal goals.

 The result?
-A sense of true ownership in their own success and feeling valued as an individual talent, as well as part of a larger salon team.
+A sense of true ownership in their own success and feel valued as an individual talent, as well as part of a larger salon team.

 To create this type of culture in your own salon, Ryan suggested ideas that go a long way with her staff, and keep morale and performance high consistently.
 She calls it an “appreciation and attention strategy” geared at the front desk, stylists, staff, and guests alike.

-Some ways to provide an appreciation and attention strategy in your salon:
+Some ways to provide an appreciation and attention strategy in your salon benefits:

 #1 Add an employee benefit for each year the salon is open.

 It can be extra paid vacation, additional investment opportunities in a 401K package, or added perks for free or discounted products or services.
 Whatever the salon benefit, make it different each year so it feels special and worth the work to earn it.